Abinaya1399/multi-agent-rag/README.md

 ## 🔧 What It Does

-- Loads a PDF from a URL
+- Loads the contents of the PDF
 - Splits it into overlapping text chunks
 - Converts each chunk to embeddings using HuggingFace
 - Stores them in Chroma vector store